sohang3112/machine-learning-practice/NeuralNetworkArchitectures_NOTES.md

 - Even a tiny error in prediction gives incomprehensible text (since one word to the next can be completely different).
 - Word order is not preserved.

+In NLP, it represents words as simple numbers - first word encountered in text is given number 0, next 1, etc. If a word that's already known is encountered, it's skipped.
+The *vocabalary* contains all words and their corresponding num

 RNN keeps a *hidden state* - output is a function of both input and this hidden state.
 Each successive input (called a *time step*) updates state - order of inputs matters.

 This is the *rolled-up* diagram of a *recurrent cell*, where the *delay* (little black box) represents its hidden state.
 Its *unrolled* diagram is like a state machine diagram that shows all states and inputs causing state transitions explicitly.
 The exported state of the layer is usually shown with a dotted line to show that it's available if needed, but can be ignored if not required.